EmmanuelCollegeStudentUnion/ecsu-web/content/info/society_funding.md

 You need to be able to provide at least two contacts for your club,
 									your club's bank account details and details of any expected costs.
-									**If you donâ€™t have bank account** set up yet, please contact the Treasurer.
+									**If you don’t have bank account** set up yet, please contact the Treasurer.

 ## What does ECSU do with my application?